 \( k \) = thermal conductivity

 Want to learn more about thermal resistance in series calculator?
-Check out the INTRODUCING THE THERMAL RESISTANCE IN SERIES CALCULATOR blog post to learn how it works.
+Check out our blog post to learn how it works.

 First input a value indicating the number of materials, and the area of the materials.